 Another popular outsourcing myth is time zone differences that might make it difficult to build the right kind of close working relationship.
 On the other hand, a standard development team uses modern technologies to erase these differences.
 At Massive Pixel Creation, we have sharpened these skills while working long-term with a partner 6 hours behind our time zone.
 IT companies located in Eastern Europe are a perfect fit for most international markets, as their standard work hours are reconcilable with their clients’.
 There is always at least a bit of overlap for meetings and planning, and your software development vendor can work during your offline hours and have the results ready for review first thing in the morning.

 As you can see, both of these concerns can be easily avoided by choosing the right provider.
 The right team of developers will have a demonstrable track record of successful projects in your native language and a decent skill set in modern communication techniques.
 If they look for new ways to achieve mutual understanding, offer workshops to fine-tune your future software solution, and make it seem like language barriers are pretty much nonexistent, that’s probably a good sign.
+You can also leverage the power of visuals to achieve a mutual understanding and overcome the language barrier.
+With a process flow diagram, charts, and other visuals, you can easily communicate all the details related to software development.

 Different countries have different habits regarding their work time and celebrate different holidays that may interfere with your release schedule.
 Unexpected breaks and mid-day siestas may cause problems and put a strain on your business operations.